mstocco/mariostoc.co/content/traininglog/20220508-ironman2022-16weeksout.md

 ### NOTES
 Total Time: **112 Minutes** &nbsp;Ride: **Indoor**

 Another good sleep but another crappy afternoon weather wise.
+Off and on showers and a **cold wind** from the south; a wind chill of 4°C according to _The Weather Channel_.
 <!---->
 <div style="height:27px;"></div>
 Who knew one can suffer from Seasonal Affective Disorder in the middle of May?
-Off and on showers and a cold wind from the south; the wind chill was 4°C according to The Weather Channel.

 I picked an indoor workout from earlier this spring, put the 2020 IRONMAN Copenhagen race on the screen and did my best to simulate what I was supposed to do on a real hill.
-Bulk of the time and all the efforts on the aerobars.
+Bulk of the time and all the efforts on the aero bars.

 I had a bottle with 90g of maltodextrin/sugar mix beside me on the bike and I finished 3/4 of it.

-The run felt just ok.
-I may have felt better if it was warmer out.
-A cold south wind was blowing and I honestly could have worn a pair of gloves this evening.
-I was in a trisuit and a cycling jacket and it was still cold.

 I was immediately into my Escalantes and out the door wearing a trisuit and a cycling jacket for the run.
 I honestly could have worn a pair of gloves too.
-I cut the run a bit short because the rain was starting again.
+Despite the cold, the run felt just ok; I cut it a couple minutes short because the rain was starting to fall again.

 <!---->
 ## FRIDAY MAY 13